-The Weeknd's Abel Tesfaye unveiled his new track 'The Enemy' today, which intriguingly samples/quotes The Smiths' 'Please, Please, Please, Let Me Get What I Want'.
+The Weeknd's track 'The Enemy', intriguingly samples/quotes The Smiths' 'Please, Please, Please, Let Me Get What I Want'.
 Of course, Morrissey and co. were innate funksters any hip-hop/R&B artist would want to crib from… What's that?
 Oh.
 Well, it's happened more times than you'd think – usually with Johnny Marr's vibro-guitar effect from 'How Soon Is Now', the kind of unlikely groove sampladelicists swoop for – and here are five examples, from poor to pretty good.

 Be fair, sampling ‘How Soon Is Now’ is quite imaginative for everyone’s favourite dufus rapper from Michigan.
 Then again, it’s just a one-man Beastie Boys without the juvenile smarts.

 M.A.D. gives us a slice of N.W.A.-lite that pushes The Smiths’ ‘How Soon Is Now’ up against utterly natural bedfellows Soul II Soul (‘Back To Life’) and ESG (‘UFO’), and it all sort of works.

 Grim D&B perversion from Canadian breaks wizard Aaron Funk.
 He throws in 'Please, Please, Please, Let Me Get What I Want' like it’s nothing, but it sets up camp in our nightmares.
 Cheers Funkman.